dnsimple/dnsimple-support/content/articles/account-users.markdown

 1. Click the <label>Remove</label> button for the member you want to remove from the account, and confirm that you want to remove them.

-1. Once you've removed them from the account, that user should no longer show up on the members tab.
+1. Once you've removed them from the account, that user will no longer show up on the members tab, and you have an available seat for a new member.
+[Discover more about managing your seats](/articles/managing-seats).

 </div>